Search

 NDT training teaches you skills that can be applied to a wide variety of industries.
 Some people who study NDT use their training to pursue related careers, including roles as industrial maintenance technicians.

-Our NDT technician training program covers a variety of NDT methods to prepare graduates for entry-level work in diverse industries.
+The Advanced Non-Destructive Testing Technician training program at our Houston, Texas, campus covers a variety of NDT methods to prepare graduates to pursue entry-level work in diverse industries.
 You can graduate in less than a year and connect with Career Services to find open positions in locations and industries you’re interested in.

 To get information on the NDT technician training program, request info.

-62) The Non-Destructive Testing (NDT) Program prepares graduates for entry-level positions using the provided training, primarily as non-destructive testing technicians.
-Estimated annual salary is for Engineering Technologists and Technicians, Except Drafters, All Other as published in the U.S. Bureau of Labor Statistics’ May 2022 Occupational Employment and Wages.
+62 ) The Non-Destructive Testing (NDT) program prepares graduates for entry-level positions using the provided training, primarily as non-destructive testing technicians.
+Estimated annual salary is for Engineering Technologists and Technicians, Except Drafters, All Other as published in the U.S. Bureau of Labor Statistics’ May 2023 Occupational Employment and Wages.
 Entry-level salaries are lower for graduates.
-UTI and MIAT are educational institutions and cannot guarantee employment or salary.
+UTI is an educational institution and cannot guarantee employment or salary.
 Graduates’ achievements may vary.
 Individual circumstances and wages depend on economic factors, personal credentials, work experience, industry certifications, the location of the employer, and their compensation programs.
 Some graduates get jobs within their field of study in positions other than as non-destructive testing technicians, such as quality control technicians and inspectors.
-Salary information for the Commonwealth of Massachusetts is available at https://lmi.dua.eol.mass.gov/lmi/OccupationalEmploymentAndWageSpecificOccupations#.
-Salary information for North Carolina: The U.S. Department of Labor estimates the hourly median wage for skilled non-destructive testing technicians in North Carolina is $33.29 (Bureau of Labor Statistics, U.S. Department of Labor, May 2022 Occupational Employment and Wages, Engineering Technologists and Technicians, Except Drafters, All Other).
+The average annual entry-level salary for persons employed as Engineering Technicians, Except Drafters, All Other (17-3029) in the Commonwealth of Massachusetts is $45,400 (Massachusetts Labor and Workforce Development, May 2022 data https://lmi.dua.eol.mass.gov/lmi/OccupationalEmploymentAndWageAllIndustries/OEWResult?A=01&GA=000025&OG=173029&Dopt=TEXT).
+Salary information for North Carolina: The U.S. Department of Labor estimates the hourly median wage for skilled non-destructive testing technicians in North Carolina is $34.15 (Bureau of Labor Statistics, U.S. Department of Labor, May 2023 Occupational Employment and Wages, Engineering Technologists and Technicians, Except Drafters, All Other).
 The Bureau of Labor Statistics does not publish entry-level salary data.
-However, the 25th and 10th percentile of hourly earnings in North Carolina are $24.51 and $18.40, respectively.
+However, the 25th and 10th percentile of hourly earnings in North Carolina are $25.48 and $19.17, respectively.

 Universal Technical Institute of Illinois, Inc. is approved by the Division of Private Business and Vocational Schools of the Illinois Board of Higher Education.